 SocialGood App Raises $14.2M For Patented Crypto Back Platform

-TOKYO, March 02, 2022 (GLOBE NEWSWIRE) -- The SocialGood App, which gives users cryptocurrency rewards for shopping, has raised $14.2 million in Series A funding from a venture capital firm.
+TOKYO, March 7, 2022 /PRNewswire/ -- The SocialGood App, which gives users cryptocurrency rewards for shopping, has raised $14.2 million in Series A funding from a venture capital firm.

-The SocialGood App (available on iOS and Android) is partnered with more than 1,800 major online stores, including AliExpress, eBay, Nike, and more.
-When users shop at partner sites through the app, they earn back up to 100% in SocialGood (SG) crypto.
+The SocialGood App (available on iOS and Android) is partnered with more than 1,800 major online stores.
+When users shop at partner sites through the app, they earn back up to 100% in SocialGood (SG) crypto.*

 The app's user base, primarily in the United States, is growing exponentially worldwide, increasing by over 5x in three months to exceed 1.85 million users by the end of January 2022.
 This exponential growth is due to the network effect at work, as the history of Bitcoin has shown.